 In 2021, 12 percent of global permanent meadows and pastures belonged to China, as well as 8% of global cropland.

-In 2021, The Battle at Lake Changjin and Hi, Mom were released and were among the top grossing films.
+In 2021, The Battle at Lake Changjin was released.

-In December 2022, the Chinese government abandoned its strict public health measures intended to completely eradicate COVID-19 after protests against the policy.
+In December 2022, the Chinese government abandoned its strict public health measures intended to completely eradicate COVID-19, following protests.

-According to the Joint Monitoring Program for Water Supply and Sanitation, 93% of rural households had access to basic sanitation in 2022.
+According to the Joint Monitoring Program for Water Supply and Sanitation, 93% of rural households in China had access to basic sanitation in 2022.

-By 2022, China had established itself as a key producer and exporter of pharmaceuticals.
+By 2022, China had become a key producer and exporter of pharmaceuticals.

-By 2030, China's GHG emissions will return to 2022 levels, however, such pathway still leads to a three-degree temperature rise.
+By 2030, China's GHG emissions are projected to return to 2022 levels, although this trajectory still leads to a three-degree temperature rise.

-China invested $546 billion in renewable energy and its commercialization in 2022, and their share increasing from 26.3 percent in 2016 to 31.9 percent in 2022.
-China has also been the largest importer of Russian crude oil in 2022, next to India.
+China invested $546 billion in renewable energy in 2022, and its share of renewable energy increased from 26.3 percent in 2016 to 31.9 percent in 2022.
+China has also been the largest importer of Russian crude oil in 2022.

 In 2022, Beijing and Zhangjiakou collaboratively hosted the Winter Olympics, making Beijing the first dual Olympic city.